shpml/fundamentals/10_chapter/05_lesson.md

 Now, we can go ahead and start writing a function called `allThreeO` to do for O what we've done for X. But that seems pretty duplicative.

 There's a principle we'll emphasize in this course; one that is so universally accepted that it has a name.
 This principle states that: If you find yourself writing almost the exact same code in two places, you should take a moment to figure out how you can reorganize.
 We often refer to this concept as writing "DRY" code.
 "DRY" stands for "Don't Repeat Yourself."
-In the case of our Tic-Tac-Toe game, we're considering writing two functions that are the exact same, except for that hard-coded value of 'x' vs 'o'.
+In the case of our Tic-Tac-Toe game, we're considering writing two functions that are the exact same, except for our hard-coded values of `x` and `o`.
 Wouldn't it be better if we could make the function `allThreeX` more general so that it worked for both players?

 Let's see what we can do: